War in Donbas: January 2017 eruption of heavy fighting and failed ceasefires

 On 18 January 2018, the Ukrainian parliament passed a bill to regain control over separatist-held areas.
 The bill was adopted with support from 280 lawmakers in the 450-seat Verkhovna Rada (due to the war in the Donbas and the 2014 Russian annexation of Crimea, only 423 of the parliament's 450 seats were elected in the previous election).
 The Russian government denounced the bill, calling it "preparations for a new war", and accused the Ukrainian government of violating the Minsk agreement.
 The law on the reintegration of Donbas labeled the republics of Donetsk and Luhansk as "temporarily-occupied territories", while Russia was labeled as an "aggressor".
 The legislation granted President Poroshenko "the right to use military force inside the country, without consent from the Ukrainian parliament", which would include the reclaiming of Donbas.
 The bill supports a ban on trade and a transport blockade of the east that has been in place since 2017.
-Under the legislation, the only separatist-issued documents that Ukraine would recognize are birth and death certificates.
+Under the legislation, the only separatist-issued documents that Ukraine would recognise are birth and death certificates.

 A new ceasefire agreed by all parties to the conflict went into force on 5 March 2018.
 By 9 March, the Ukrainian military claimed it was not being observed by the DPR and LPR forces, who in turn claimed the same of the Ukrainian military.
 On 26 March 2018, the Trilateral Contact Group on Ukraine agreed on a "comprehensive, sustainable and unlimited ceasefire" that was to start on 30 March 2018.
 It collapsed on its first day.
 Ukraine officially ended the "Anti-Terrorist Operation" (ATO), and replaced it with "Joint Forces Operation" (JFO) on 30 April 2018.
-According to Lieutenant-General Serhiy Nayev, the commander of the Joint Forces Operation, the renaming was intended to signify that Ukraine was not fighting against indigenous "terrorists" or "separatist militants" in the Donbas, but against the Russian military.
+According to Lieutenant-General Serhii Naiev, the commander of the Joint Forces Operation, the renaming was intended to signify that Ukraine was not fighting against indigenous "terrorists" or "separatist militants" in the Donbas, but against the Russian military.
 On the same day, the United States confirmed that it had delivered Javelin anti-tank missiles to Ukraine.
 According to The Washington Post, the missiles will be kept away from the front line, and would be used only in the case of an all-out separatist assault.